mandubian/mandubian.com/source/_posts/2012-11-09-JSON-inception.markdown

 1 line only.
 Questions you may ask immediately:

-> Do you use runtime bytecode enhancement? -> NO
+> Does it use runtime bytecode enhancement? -> NO

-> Do you use runtime introspection? -> NO
+> Does it use runtime introspection? -> NO

-> Do you break type-safety? -> NO
+> Does it break type-safety? -> NO

 **So what???**